robotframework/robotframework/doc/python/PythonTutorial.rst

   by index.

-* They also have handy methods like :code:`append`, :code:`insert` and :code:`pop` to add or remove items.
+* They also have handy methods like :code:`append`, :code:`insert` and :code:`pop` to access or alter the list.

   .. sourcecode:: pycon